Beyond good design.

 Throughout the year, HGA employees donate their time to local community organizations, helping at all phases of the design process.
 Non-profits benefit from our expertise, while professionals at HGA gain valuable experience in various project roles.

 It’s amazing what can be accomplished in a day.
 Intense design charrettes unite local groups in need of architecture, engineering, design, or marketing services with teams of HGA professionals for problem solving, brainstorming, and design.
-For more information on the next design workshop, hosted in Minneapolis, click here.
+For more information on the next design workshop, hosted in Los Angeles, click here.

 Outreach creates connections across the community and generations, working with local schools and youth programs to encourage interest in the design of tomorrow's buildings and cities.
 Working with the architects, engineers and citizens of tomorrow, these formal and informal relationships are a chance for everyone involved to grow and learn from each other.